How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Introduction

-Mixed-valence compounds are a particularly interesting class of materials, wherein a single constituent species takes multiple oxidation states.\cite{VarmaCM1976,DayP2007,KrickAL2016} Unlike defects or dangling bonds at surfaces and interfaces, these species are homogeneously distributed across the material down to the unit cell level, and the disproportionated oxidation states are stable well beyond the time scale of phonon frequencies.\cite{VarmaCM1976} An intuitive and useful classification of mixed-valence compounds was proposed by Robin and Day, where class 1 is mixed-valence realized on different crystallographic sites, while class 3 has mixed valence on similar sites.\cite{DayP2007} Class 2 lies in between these two extremes and encompasses the majority of the known mixed-valence materials.\cite{VarmaCM1976} One clear example of class 1 is in $P2_1/c$ \ch{Sn3O4}, where \ch{Sn^{2+}} and \ch{Sn^{4+}} occupy the peak of a triangular pyramid and the center of an octahedron, respectively.\cite{ManikandanM2014} On the other hand, an example of class 2 close to 3 is the spin polaron crystal (Zener polaron) seen in \ch{Pr_{0.6}Ca_{0.4}MnO3}, where lattice distortion and charge couple strongly to form a periodic structure beyond the periodicity of the original lattice.\cite{Daoud-AladineA2002} Here, the environmental difference between \ch{Mn^{3+}} and \ch{Mn^{4+}} is attributed to polaronic lattice distortions.
-Numerous other strategies exist to stabilize mixed-valence, such as doping,\cite{ZhouF2006} designing a specific metal-organic framework structure,\cite{ParkJG2018} or as exotic as using light to switch between different charge orderings.\cite{MatsumotoT2014} Since class 3 can involve a nominal non-integer oxidation state, the charges can be ordered or fully delocalized.
-At present, the aim for mixed-valence materials is to realize class 1 or 2 mixed-valence materials and avoid class 3.
+Mixed-valence compounds are a particularly interesting class of materials, wherein a single constituent species takes multiple oxidation states.\cite{VarmaCM1976,DayP2007,KrickAL2016} Unlike defects or dangling bonds at surfaces and interfaces, these species are homogeneously distributed across the material down to the unit cell level, and the disproportionated oxidation states are stable well beyond the time scale of phonon frequencies.\cite{VarmaCM1976} An intuitive and useful classification of mixed-valence compounds was proposed by Robin and Day, where class 1 is mixed-valence realized on different crystallographic sites, while class 2 has mixed valence on similar sites.\cite{DayP2007,VarmaCM1976} The extreme of class 2 is class 3, where the sites become indistinguishable and the compound is no longer mixed-valence.
+One clear example of class 1 is in $P2_1/c$ \ch{Sn3O4}, where \ch{Sn^{2+}} and \ch{Sn^{4+}} occupy the peak of a triangular pyramid and the center of an octahedron, respectively.\cite{ManikandanM2014} On the other hand, an example of class 2 close to 3 is the spin polaron crystal (Zener polaron) seen in \ch{Pr_{0.6}Ca_{0.4}MnO3}, where lattice distortion and charge couple strongly to form a periodic structure beyond the periodicity of the original lattice.\cite{Daoud-AladineA2002} Polaron crystals are an interesting example where, individual polarons gather to form a crystal, similar to the way molecules condense to form a molecular solid.
+In their work, the environmental difference between \ch{Mn^{3+}} and \ch{Mn^{4+}} is attributed to polaronic lattice distortions.
+Numerous other strategies exist to stabilize mixed-valence, such as doping,\cite{ZhouF2006} designing a specific metal-organic framework structure,\cite{ParkJG2018} or as exotic as using light to switch between different charge orderings.\cite{MatsumotoT2014} At present, the aim for mixed-valence materials is to realize class 1 or 2 mixed-valence materials and avoid class 3.
 However, thermal fluctuations, lattice strain, redox reaction, and instability of the Fermi level can drive the system towards delocalized class 3.\cite{BrunschwigBS2002} Therefore, to exhibit mixed-valence properties, compounds must be tolerant against these perturbations.